-The music and dance possibilities for this project are really exciting.
 Similar to multitrack music applications, this program will allow users to create patterns of note beats, then play them back in a variety of ways, with numerous real-time controls over them.
 Their incoming tap beats will appear on top of their beat track, so they can see how their timing compares to the set pattern.
 Up to 16 tracks will be supported, with control over appearance, motion, beat patterns, and sequences of these patterns as larger units.

 Many combinations of tracks will be useful---for example, having 8 tracks could mean you have 8 people, it could mean 4 people with 2 tracks each, it could mean 2 people with 4, or other combinations.
 Different movements can be matched to different tracks, or maybe each of one's limbs follows its own track...like you're tapping on a drum kit, or just on your thighs!
 The possibilities for rhythmic practice and experimentation, whether through dance movements or other means, really are endless.
 And the interplay between using the program as a follower and as a creator is so interesting to experience, especially in groups.

-The grid-type of track in the program is purposefully limited in one key way: it uses a sixteenth note as its smallest unit of rhythmic time.
+Note that the grid track in the program is purposefully limited in one key way: it uses a sixteenth note as its smallest unit of rhythmic time.
 This means that rhythms like triplets and other more complex subdivisions are not directly possible, at least the way other applications generally handle this.
 However, if one thinks additively---build complexity by combination, rather than subdivision---many fresh rhythmic ideas are possible.
 The controls for the beats in each track allow you to make your patterns very dynamic: able to be changed / shifted / randomized / sequenced easily, freely or in time with the overall tempo.
 This interaction is much like playing an instrument or a video game, and can add another dimension to the experience: with a practiced teacher operating the program while others follow along, that person can can act as coach, facilitator, challenger, conductor, co-player, and more.
 Or, you can set up your own set of challenges by "playing" a session, then follow along with your motions as it plays back.
 And you can always change what track or tracks you're following simply by where you look, so actions like having all members of a group do something in unison is as easy as saying "now everyone follow track 4", then "back to your own tracks".
 In this way, even the simplest beat pattern can be used for many different purposes.

 16-step sequencer designed for touch-screens